 Federal assistance funds much of the work we do at GOHSEP – developing and implementing training and exercise opportunities and stakeholder education and outreach or obtaining and maintaining staff, emergency materials, supplies and equipment – most of those efforts are funded through Federal grants.

 It is important that when procuring any materials, goods or services with Federal funding that the Code of Federal Regulations (CFR) be followed.
-This applies to all grants funded by FEMA –Preparedness, Hazard Mitigation (HM) and Public Assistance (PA) Grants.
+This applies to all disaster and non disaster grants funded by FEMA –Preparedness, Hazard Mitigation (HM) and Public Assistance (PA) Grants.
 Failure to comply with Federal regulations when procuring with Federal funds has been the biggest reason the U.S. Department of Homeland Security Office of Inspector General (DHS – OIG) has recommendations for deobligation of funding.

 Application of Federal Regulations